 Since its establishment SAVE has been at the forefront of efforts to protect and enhance our built environment.
 SAVE addresses the gap between formal statutory heritage protection bodies and local citizen action.
 Through its community-focused casework SAVE addresses this gap by supporting both formal conservation structures and grassroots civil society.

-SAVE receives no financial support from the UK Government, English Heritage or any other public body.
+SAVE receives no statutory funding.
 The organisation is sustained by private donations from a range of individual and charitable donors.

 Please see the list of our achievements here.